 On 1 October 2017, four suspects were arrested in Moldova for associating with a criminal organisation and trafficking very large amounts of drugs.
-The arrests were the result of a long-term operation run by the Moldovan authorities (the National Inspectorate of Investigations and the Organised Crime and Special Cases Section of the Prosecution Office), supported and coordinated by Europol.
+The arrests were the result of a long-term operation run by the Moldovan authorities (the National Inspectorate of Investigations and the Organised Crime and Special Cases Section of the Prosecution Office), under the coordination and with the support of EUROPOL, the support of the Spanish National Police , German, France, and Portugal authorities.

 The criminal organisation dates back to 2011 and brought together several organised crime groups into a single hierarchical structure, with a unique concept of action and clear division of responsibilities.
 The criminal activities of the organisation had a complex character and were carried out on the territories of several EU Member States and third States, by specialised offenders who were aware of police techniques and were constantly deploying counter-surveillance and anti-interception methods.